maemo-leste/maemo-user-guide/source/chapters/ui.rst

 Internet connection menu
 """"""""""""""""""""""""

-By tapping on the Internet connection button in the :ref:`chapters/ui:Status menu`, you will be presented with the following menu:
+By tapping on the Internet connection button in the :ref:`chapters/ui:Status menu`, you will be greeted with the following menu:

      |status-menu-connect|